HandBrake/HandBrake-docs/source/docs/en/latest/technical/video-nvenc.markdown

 ## Enabling support

 <!-- .system-windows -->
-Support for the NVIDIA NVEEnc and NVDec is enabled in preferences on the video tab.
+Support for the NVIDIA NVENC and NVDec is enabled in preferences on the video tab.
 If your system is not supported, the option will be disabled.
 <!-- /.system-windows -->

 <!-- .system-linux -->